matt-jordan/blog/source/_posts/Hanson-Beginner-Marathon-Training-Week-6.md

 ---

-This week was the substantive week of marathon training.
+This week was the first substantive week of marathon training.
 Prior to this week, I had built up to running five days a week:
 * A 'fast-ish' day of running, where I would attempt to run most of the run at approximate marathon pace.
 * 4 to 5 miles of hills, generally running 2 to 2.5 up Monte Sano and back down
 * (Rest)